Fast Track to Bigger Muscles

 Quicker Results: Super Sets

-To build rock-hard muscles in less time, try super sets.
-This means doing sets of two different exercises with little or no rest in between.
-Beginners should do supersets that work opposing muscle groups – for example, a set of biceps curls and a set of triceps pushdowns.
+To build stronger muscles in less time, do sets of two different exercises with little or no rest in between.
+At first do super sets that work opposing muscle groups.
+Example: a set of biceps curls and a set of triceps pushdowns.

 Quicker Results: Compound Sets

-After you've been lifting weights for a few months, you can try compound sets.
-This means doing two different exercises for the same muscle group without resting in between.
-For example, target the chest with a set of dumbbell bench presses immediately followed by a set of pec flys.
-This exhausts the muscle quickly and thoroughly, setting the stage for larger muscle growth.
+After you've been lifting weights for a few months, you can switch up your routine.
+Compound sets involve two different exercises for the same muscle group without resting in between.
+A chest-building example: Do a set of dumbbell bench presses and then a set of pec flys.
+This exhausts the muscle quickly and thoroughly, which helps it grow.

 Lower Body: Leg Press

-Every gym's got a guy with "light bulb" syndrome – a muscleman who neglected his lower body.
-If you don't want to be that guy, spend some time on the leg press machine.
-Place your feet on the resistance plate with knees bent at 90 degrees.
-(Don't bend your knees any further to avoid injury).
+Every gym has a guy shaped like a lightbulb.
+He's the one who neglects his lower body.
+If you don't want to be that guy, work your major leg muscles on the leg press machine.
+Place your feet on the plate with knees bent at 90 degrees and feet approximately shoulder width apart.
 Grasp the handles and slowly push the plate out until your knees are straight but not locked.
-Pause and slowly return to starting position.
-The leg press works most of the major leg muscles.
+Pause and slowly return to the starting spot.

 Lower Body: Squat

-Squats target both the inner and outer thighs.
+Squats target both your inner and outer thighs.
 Use a barbell heavy enough to challenge your muscles but light enough that you can still control your form.
-Hold it behind your head and your feet shoulder-width apart.
-Keeping your spine straight, squat down until your thighs are nearly parallel with the floor.
-As you come back up, raise the hips and chest together.
-For safety, keep your knees behind your toes, shoulders behind your knees.
+Hold it behind your head with your feet shoulder-width apart.
+Tighten your core, then squat down as far as comfortable.
+There should be no knee or back pain.
+As you come back up, raise your hips and chest together.

 Lower Body: Dead Lift

-Yes, the dead lift shows off your manly upper body musculature -- but it's one of the best workouts for your hamstrings, too.
-Start in a standing position, feet shoulder width apart, holding the bar in front of you.
-Lower the bar to just below your knees, or further if you're more flexible and can keep a flat back and stable spine.
+This is one of the best workouts for your hamstrings and glutes.
+Start in a standing position, feet shoulder-width apart.
+Hold the bar in front of you.
+Tighten your glutes and lower the bar to just below your knees.
+You can lower it further if you can keep a flat back and stable spine.
 Slowly return to the starting position.
 Keep the bar close to your body to protect your lower back.

 Lower Body: Calf Raise

-Stand on one foot with the arch of the foot and heel hanging off of the edge of a step or platform.
-Hold on to something if you need help balancing.
-Drop your heel all the way down below the step and then raise all the way up on the toes.
+Stand on one foot with the arch and heel hanging off of the edge of a step or platform.
+Hold onto something if you need help balancing.
+Drop your heel all the way down below the step, and then rise all the way up on your toes.
 Hold dumbbells to make it harder.
 If you can balance without holding on to something, you'll work your core muscles, too.

-If you reach a plateau after several weeks of working out, it's time to mix things up.
-You need to constantly challenge or "confuse" your muscles to keep them growing.
+If you stop getting the results you want after several weeks of working out, it's time to mix things up.
+You need to challenge or "confuse" your muscles often to keep them growing.
 You can do this by putting a twist on your basic moves.
-For example, do a biceps curl with a reverse grip.
-Or find a bench for the step up move shown here.
-For best results, change up your workout frequently -- at least every 4 to 6 weeks.
+Do a biceps curl with a reverse grip, for example.
+Or find a bench for the step-up move shown here.
+Change up your workout at least every 4 to 6 weeks for the best results.

 Eat Right: Before You Lift

-No amount of weight training will add bulk unless you give your muscles the right fuel.
-If you really want to get ripped, eat protein at every meal and snack -- lean meats, eggs, cheese, and milk are good sources.
-Add whole-grain carbs like oatmeal to provide sustained energy.
-Research suggests men who eat a snack of protein and carbs right before and after you work out to keep your energy level up, build muscle, and burn more fat.
+Give your muscles the right fuel.
+If you really want to get ripped, eat protein at every meal and snack.
+Good sources are lean meats, eggs, cheese, and milk.
+Also get whole-grain carbs like oatmeal for lasting energy.
+Eat a snack of protein and carbs right before and after you work out to keep your energy level up, build muscle, and burn more fat.